 Key benefits:

-- No annual fee
+- $0 annual fee.

 How Chase pays out cash back

-Why this is an excellent card
+Why this is a very good card

-No annual fee
+$0 annual fee

-Great earning rates
+Great standard earning rates

-Essentially, the cash back that the Chase Freedom Unlimited® credit card earns can be turned into a currency that can be used to book high-end hotels and premium cabin flights for considerably less than they would ordinarily cost.
+Essentially, the cash back that the Chase Freedom Unlimited® card earns can be turned into a currency that can be used to book high-end hotels and premium cabin flights for considerably less than they would ordinarily cost.

-- Travel booked through Chase
+- Travel booked through Chase.

 Effective rebates of 4.5% on:

-- Spending at drugstores
+- Spending at drugstores.

-- Spending on dining (including takeaway and delivery)
+- Spending on dining (including takeaway and delivery).

 Bottom line

-As a standalone card, the Chase Freedom Unlimited® Credit Card is a great card to have in your wallet because the returns it offers are impressive for a no-annual-fee credit card.
-As a card paired with the Ink Business Preferred® credit card (review), Chase Sapphire Reserve® credit card (review), or the Chase Sapphire Preferred® credit card (review), the Freedom Unlimited becomes one of the best no annual fee cards on the market.
+As a standalone card, the Chase Freedom Unlimited® card is a good card to have in your wallet because the returns it offers are impressive for a $0 annual fee credit card.

 Put simply, if you’re a fan of Chase Ultimate Rewards, this is almost certainly a card you should have in your wallet.